Notre Dame’s celebrated community wasn’t built overnight.

 Graduate Student Life provides information on a wide range of campus and community resources to help you sustain a healthy, balanced life inside and outside the classroom, library, or lab.

 The Notre Dame community doesn’t end on campus.

 The Division of Student Affairs has a number of resources dedicated to supporting our students who reside off-campus.
-Our Office of Housing and its resources offer helpful information on everything housing-related in South Bend, including:
+Off-campus resources within the Office of Residential Life offer helpful information on everything housing-related in South Bend, including:

 - A list of apartment, condo, and housing options

 - Tips on inspecting and choosing a property

 - Resources regarding landlord-tenant relationships and renter’s insurance